ghi-electronics/BrainPad-Docs/go-beyond/components/display.md

 * `BrainPad.Display.DrawPictureRotated90Degrees(int x, int y, Picture picture)` - Rotates the given picture 90 degrees clockwise and draws it at the given x and y coordinates.

-* `BrainPad.Display.ClearPartOfScreen(int x, int y, int width, int height)` - Clears a rectangular section of the display where x and y are the top left corner of a rectangle of given width and height.
+* `BrainPad.Display.ClearPart(int x, int y, int width, int height)` - Clears a rectangular section of the display where x and y are the top left corner of a rectangle of given width and height.

 * `BrainPad.Display.ClearPoint(int x, int y)` - Clears the pixel located at the given x and y coordinates.

-* `BrainPad.Display.ClearScreen()` - Clears the entire screen buffer.
+* `BrainPad.Display.Clear()` - Clears the entire screen buffer.

 * `BrainPad.Display.InvertColors(bool invert)` - Inverts each pixel on the entire screen.
 Pixels that are on will be turned off, and pixels that are off will be turned on.